Eppstein

 Eppstein (/de/) is a town in the Main-Taunus-Kreis, in Hesse, Germany.
 Eppstein lies west of Frankfurt am Main, around 12 km north east of the state capital Wiesbaden, and is at the edge of the Taunus mountains.
 The ruins of the Eppstein castle is a prominent landmark, and houses a museum.

 Geography

 Neighbouring municipalities and areas

-To the north, Eppstein borders the city of Idstein (Rheingau-Taunus-Kreis) and the municipality of Glashütten (Hochtaunuskreis).
+To the north, Eppstein borders the city of Idstein in Rheingau-Taunus-Kreis, and the municipality of Glashütten in Hochtaunuskreis.
 To the east is the city of Kelkheim, to the south the city of Hofheim, and to the west the city of Wiesbaden and the municipality of Niedernhausen.

 City arrangement

 Eppstein consists of five areas: Bremthal, Ehlhalten, Eppstein, Niederjosbach and Vockenhausen.